 CitrusAd reserves the right to determine what constitutes a production environment, but for clarity, environments such as staging (or any pre-production environment), sandbox, development, test or QA, do not carry any of these SLA or service guarantees.

-CitrusAd will measure uptime by checking the response of the CitrusAd API.
+CitrusAd will measure uptime by checking the response of the CitrusAd API for the “Generate Ads” API endpoint (/v1/ads/generate).
 Every one (1) minute, a third-party service will attempt to access the CitrusAd API.
 If the service does not receive a successful HTTP response (5XX response) – then downtime is tracked on minute resolution where downtime is defined as greater than 10% traffic returning a 5XX error.
 The retailer or integrator should refer to class of errors that can be found here

 CitrusAd reserves the right to make reasonable changes to this measurement procedure.
 CitrusAd reserves the right to change the system/service that is attempting to measure the CitrusAd API.

 CitrusAd will use commercially reasonable efforts to make the CitrusAd Service and CitrusAd API available with a Monthly Uptime Percentage of at least 99.9% for each region, during any monthly billing cycle (the “Service Commitment”).

 On and from the Infrastructure Handover, Citrus guarantees the response times as per the Infrastructure and Hosting plan that the Retailer is subscribed to, for the “Generate Ads” API endpoint (/v1/ads/generate) with the following conditions:

 Notwithstanding any provision in this Agreement to the contrary, no Unavailable Monthly Time will be deemed to have occurred if downtime: